 Here are some things to look into before flying with your pet:

-- Get the airline's pet policy before you make plans.
+- Get the airline's pet policy for flying before you make plans.
 You don't want to get to the airport on the first day of vacation, only to discover they don't allow your dog's breed on the plane.